Ischemic stroke is one of three types of stroke. It’s also referred to as brain ischemia and cerebral ischemia.

 The third type of stroke is transient ischemic attack (TIA), also known as a ministroke.
 This type of stroke is caused by a temporary blockage or decreased blood flow to the brain.
 Symptoms usually disappear on their own.

-Specific symptoms of a cerebral ischemia depend on what region of the brain is affected.
-Certain symptoms are common across most cerebral ischemia, including:
+Specific symptoms of an ischemic stroke depend on what region of the brain is affected.
+Certain symptoms are common across most ischemic stroke, including:

-- vision problems, including blindness in one eye or double vision
+- vision problems, such as blindness in one eye or double vision

 - weakness or paralysis in your limbs, which may be on one or both sides, depending on the affected artery

 - loss of coordination

 Once symptoms start, it’s crucial to get treatment as quickly as possible.
 This makes it less likely that damage becomes permanent.
 If you think someone is having a stroke, evaluate them using FAST:

 - Face.
 Is one side of their face drooping and hard to move?